Frequently Asked Questions

 Where are the snowmobile trails?
 Each and every trail the Klondike Snowmobile Association builds and maintains is considered “multi-use”.
 Snowmobiling is our priority, but we are always willing to share.

 Aren’t snowmobiles bad for the environment?
 Modern snowmobiles actually have a surprisingly small impact on the environment.
-During snowmobile season most of the terrain that snowmobiles travel over is frozen solid, and protected by a layer of snow.
+During snowmobile season most of the terrain that snowmobiles travel over is frozen and then protected by a layer of snow.
 Today’s snowmobile manufacturers spend millions of dollars engineering their snowmobiles to stay on top of that snow, and a typical snowmobile will actually exert less pressure on the ground than a person walking.
 To further reduce environmental impact the Klondike Snowmobile Association strongly encourages all of our members to make use of pre-existing trails as much as possible and to avoid any areas designated as environmentally sensitive.
 Modern snowmobiles also feature engines that run much cleaner and more efficient than those from the past.
 Almost all snowmobiles currently in production make use of on board computers, direct injection, and a variety of other technologies that result in efficient and clean burning engines which easily meet or exceed today’s air quality guidelines.

-A trail I use needs to be fixed.
+A trail I use needs work.
 Almost all of our trail work is done by unpaid volunteers.
 We are always open to suggestions on which trails need work, and your trail condition reports do help us decide which trails to work on next.
 However, in recent years we have not had enough volunteers to do all of the trail maintenance that has been requested by our members.
 We are actively seeking more volunteers to fill a variety of rolls, so if you know of a trail that needs work and have some time to help out with it, we’d love to hear from you!

 I’m looking for someone to go riding with… We love seeing our members get together for snowmobile rides!
 You can check out our Events page for a list of group rides coming up, they are a great way to meet sledding friends.
 Another great way to meet sledding friends is simply post on our Facebook page when and where you want to go riding, and see who answers!